ShawnBaker/TestFreeType/README.md

 - x86_64
 - arm64

-It then adds the **libfreetype.a** file to the project according to the instructions on this Xamarin page:
+It includes the **libfreetype.a** file in the project according to the instructions on this Xamarin page:

    https://developer.xamarin.com/guides/ios/advanced_topics/native_interop/